 ST3 Hull Benefits From Lighter Weight

 This is a significant advantage for touring riders, because the lower centre of gravity also plays a key role in rider confidence.
 There’s no top-heavy feel while riding this new platform, which squats in the water like a sumo wrestler.
 But unlike those portly guys, the new platform is lean and trim.
 For example, the 2018 GTX 155 was more than 45 kilograms (100 lb.) lighter than its predecessor – and a whopping 133 kilograms (250 lb.) less than my 2017 GTX S 155 (with suspension).
 This reduction means less weight to slam the water.
 In my case, it should also translate into better fuel economy both on the water and while trailering to it!

 ST3 Hull Has Deep-V Design

 Last but not least, the new ST3 hull boasts a deep-V design.
 Its sharper keel allows the watercraft to slice through the waves, rather than being jarred atop them, softening the ride.
 So the new ST3 hull provides better choppy water control, plus improved handling and cornering at higher speeds and in rough waves.
 Taken together, Sea Doo says that this new ST3 hull provides the impact reducing benefits of suspension and I hope they’re right.

-All in all, the new ST3 hull promises to be Sea Doo’s best hull for touring riders.
-This should make it shine, even compared with the flashier 2018 Sea Doo platform and storage innovations I discuss in other articles.
+All in all, the new ST3 hull promises to be Sea Doo’s best hull for touring jet ski riders.
+This should make it shine, even compared with the flashier new Sea Doo platform and storage innovations I discuss in other articles.

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.